musaddikchoudhury/su26-ai301-contribution/README.md

 [1-2 paragraphs explaining why this issue interests you, how it matches your skills/learning goals, what you hope to learn]

-I picked this issue because it felt straightforward and I could quickly picture what was broken.
-When a user edits a “Someday” event in Compass, the title in the background doesn’t update in real time while the form is open.
-The fix is clear, make the title stay in sync with what the user is typing.
+I picked this issue because it was easy to understand right away.
+When a user edits a Someday event in Compass, the title in the sidebar should update as they type, but instead it stays the same until they save.
+It feels like a classic frontend state sync issue, so I can clearly picture what the fix should look like.

-As a CS student still building my open-source experience, I wanted something that matched my current skill level.
-I’ve been working with React and JavaScript, so a frontend state synchronization bug felt like a realistic starting point.
-I also liked that Compass is actively maintained and no one else is working on the issue, so I have a clean shot at it.
+I’m interested in it because it fits my current skill level.
+I’ve built React projects before, including a full-stack study app, so I have some experience with state management and controlled components.
+I also want to learn how Compass handles its frontend state and whether the issue comes from a controlled input problem or a missing event handler.
+Since the issue has no assignees, no competing PRs, and was opened recently, it feels like a good chance to contribute something meaningful.

+I also left a comment on the issue introducing myself and saying that I’m interested in working on it.

 ## Understanding the Issue